telerik/kendo-ui-core/docs/aspnet-mvc/helpers/scheduler/mvc-scheduler-overview.md

 ---
 title: Overview
-page_title: Scheduler HtmlHelper extension | Kendo UI documentation
+page_title: Overview | Kendo UI Scheduler HtmlHelper
-description: How to add Scheduler HtmlHelper extension for Kendo UI Scheduler widget and operate values, access and existing server-side wrapper.
+description: "Get started with the server-side wrapper for the Kendo UI Scheduler widget for ASP.NET MVC."
+slug: overview_schedulerhelper_aspnetmvc
+position: 1
 ---

 # Scheduler

-The Scheduler HtmlHelper extension is a server-side wrapper for the [Kendo UI Scheduler](/api/web/scheduler) widget.
+The Scheduler HtmlHelper extension is a server-side wrapper for the [Kendo UI Scheduler](https://demos.telerik.com/kendo-ui/scheduler/index) widget.

 ## Getting Started

-Here is how to configure a simple Kendo Scheduler:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI Scheduler.

-1. Make sure you have followed all the steps from the [Introduction](/aspnet-mvc/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).

-2. Create a new Projection class which to inherit the ISchedulerEvent interface:
+**Step 2** Create a new action method which inherits the `ISchedulerEvent` interface.

+###### Example

         public class Projection : ISchedulerEvent
         {